bslenul/Retroarch-Settings-Apps/SNESC/README.md

 ## Different versions

    - KMFD_users_BEFORE_2-15-18_update: if you're using a version of KMFDManic core set BEFORE his 2-15-18 update.
-   - KMFD_users_AFTER_2-15-18_update: if you're using 2-15-18 version of KMFDManic core set or later.
+   - KMFD_users_2-15-18_update: if you're using 2-15-18 version of KMFDManic core set.
    - retroarch-clover_users: if you're using Cluster's retroarch-clover core set.

 # What these apps do: